 What?
 Someone is handing you an award.
-Now, you’re on the final last words of your acceptance speech. “…finally I’d like to thank our recruitment marketing manager for making these great optimizations to our careers page.
+Now, you’re on the final last words of your acceptance speech. “…finally I’d like to thank our recruiting team for making these great optimizations to our careers page.
 Without them, we’d never have been able to win the word’s fastest time to hire award 2020.
 It’s been an honor.
 Thank you.”
 The lights go off, the audience rises, you get a standing ovation.

 Oprah’s in the front row.
 She gives you a thumbs up.
 This never happens, but it should.
 Oprah probably isn’t ever going to tell you, “nice work on that careers page!” and there is no awards gala.

 But, if you implement these 23 careers page best practices you know who will care?
-I’ll care.
-You don’t care that I’ll care?
-Fine.
+Your team, recruiters, hiring managers, and candidates.

 (That’s probably enough people to fill an awards gala actually.)